 Docile deer roaming around impressive temples and shrines – it’s this combination that makes Nara so unique and special.
 Once upon a time, Nara was actually the capital of Japan, which explains why the city centre is still home to an abundance of beautiful temples and shrines.

 How and where exactly do the deers fit into all this, you ask?
 Simple: they live here, and have done so for centuries.
 You’ll find these curious creatures keeping you good company while sightseeing in Nara.
 If you’re looking for a day trip from Osaka or Kyoto, then Nara is the perfect destination.
-In this blog article, we will share with you our best tips for Nara.
+In this travel guide, we will share with you our best tips for the perfect Nara day trip.

-1. Nara: What to expect from the City of Temples?
+1. Nara: What to expect from a day trip to the City of Temples?

 Nara is usually always one of the highlights of a Japan Trip.
 Similar to Kyoto, Nara also has countless temples and shrines in a relatively small city.
 You can really immerse yourself in historical side of Japan and that’s what makes a visit to Nara so exciting.